Follow TV Tropes

 • In Adam Adamant Lives!, Surveillance Services are a private security firm who make deliberate use of Nazi imagery: black uniforms, Roman salutes, and even SS collar flashes.

-• Episode 6 of American Gods (2017) has Shadow and Mr. Wednesday visit Vulcan, Virginia, a small suburban town full of gun carrying citizens, wearing black uniforms and red armbands (although the armbands are adorned with the Vulcan name instead of swastikas).
+• Episode 6 of American Gods (2017) has Shadow and Mr. Wednesday visit Vulcan, Virginia, a small suburban town full of gun carrying citizens wearing black uniforms and red armbands displaying Vulcan's 'V' logo.

 • Angel: